How to prevent employee burnout through a growth mindshiftÂ

-by George Kohlrieser Published 3 February 2022 in Brain circuits • 3 min read
+by George Kohlrieser Published February 3, 2022 in Brain Circuits • 3 min read

 Are you a psychological hostage?
 This happens when you feel powerless to others.
 It can be evaluated by the amount of conflict present – either too little or too much.
 When a team has a conflict-free process without any expression of differences and disagreements, you may be experiencing a problem that can go under the radar in some organizations – Stockholm syndrome.